 How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

-Kool Ducts Heat & Air has been helping Wilmington area residents recover from storm damage for years.
-They've seen every type of flood scenario from the barrier islands to inland neighborhoods along the Cape Fear River.
-The company's 24/7 emergency availability becomes critical in the days following major weather events when thousands of residents need immediate HVAC assessments.
-But understanding what happens to your system during a storm helps you make better decisions about repair versus replacement and what safety measures to take immediately.
+Kool Ducts Heat & Air has helped Wilmington area residents recover from storm damage for years, serving communities from the barrier islands to inland neighborhoods along the Cape Fear River.
+Their 24/7 emergency availability becomes critical in the days following major weather events when thousands of residents need immediate HVAC assessments and repairs.

-This region knows hurricanes intimately.
-The history goes back more than a century with devastating impacts that changed the landscape and taught expensive lessons about coastal construction.
+The Wilmington region knows hurricanes intimately.
+This history spans more than a century, with devastating impacts that changed the landscape and taught expensive lessons about coastal construction and HVAC system protection.

 The Active 1990s

-After years of near misses, the North Carolina coast became a bullseye in 1996 when Hurricane Bertha hit in July followed by Hurricane Fran in September, the first major hurricane to strike the area in 36 years.
-Bertha made landfall near Wrightsville Beach as a Category 2 storm, killing eight people and causing $270 million in damages with flooding, beach erosion, falling trees, and major damage to roofs and piers.
+After years of near misses, the North Carolina coast became a target in 1996 when Hurricane Bertha hit in July followed by Hurricane Fran in September—the first major hurricane to strike the area in 36 years.
+Bertha made landfall near Wrightsville Beach as a Category 2 storm, causing $270 million in damages with flooding, beach erosion, and major structural damage.

 Hurricane Floyd in September 1999 made landfall at Cape Fear with a 10-foot storm surge and torrential rains, with Wilmington receiving 19 inches of rain.
-Floyd showed that the real danger isn't always at the coast.
-Inland flooding destroyed communities when rivers crested weeks after the storm passed.
+Floyd proved that real danger isn't always at the coast—inland flooding destroyed communities when rivers crested weeks after the storm passed.

-Hurricane Florence made landfall during the morning of September 14, 2018, near Wrightsville Beach at 7:15 AM with maximum sustained winds near 90 mph as a Category 1 hurricane.
-The storm's slow movement caused unprecedented problems.
-Over 30 inches of rain were measured in some North Carolina locations, exceeding the highest single-storm rainfall amounts ever seen in this portion of the state.
+Hurricane Florence made landfall on September 14, 2018, near Wrightsville Beach at 7:15 AM with maximum sustained winds near 90 mph.
+The storm's slow movement caused unprecedented problems, with over 30 inches of rain measured in some locations—exceeding the highest single-storm rainfall amounts ever recorded in this region.

-For HVAC systems, Florence was particularly brutal.
+For HVAC systems in Wilmington, Florence was particularly brutal.
 The combination of wind gusts over 100 mph, prolonged flooding, and power outages lasting weeks created perfect conditions for equipment destruction.

-Hurricane Matthew in October 2016 hugged the NC coast after making landfall in South Carolina, with Wilmington setting a new storm tide record at 3.53 feet, beating the previous record of 3.47 feet set during Hurricane Hazel.
-At least 28 people were killed, making Matthew the deadliest hurricane in North Carolina since Floyd killed 35 in 1999.
+Hurricane Matthew in October 2016 hugged the NC coast after making landfall in South Carolina, with Wilmington setting a new storm tide record at 3.53 feet.
+At least 28 people were killed, making Matthew the deadliest North Carolina hurricane since Floyd.

 The frequency of major storms has increased in recent decades.
-A tropical cyclone makes landfall along the North Carolina coastline about once every four years according to statistical hurricane research between 1883 and 1996.
-But the period from 2016 to 2018 saw three major hurricane impacts in just three years.
+While statistical research shows a tropical cyclone makes landfall along the North Carolina coastline about once every four years, the period from 2016 to 2018 saw three major hurricane impacts in just three years.
+North Carolina ranks fourth nationally—after Florida, Texas, and Louisiana—in cyclones producing hurricane-force winds.

 What Happens to HVAC Equipment During Coastal Storms